bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 > Given a `triangle` array, return the minimum path sum from top to bottom.

 _Iterate through each row of the triangle, keeping track of current min path distance to each of the elements of that row.
 Finally, return the `min` of the min paths to the last row`_

+- [x] 123.
+Best Time to Buy and Sell Stock III (Hard)
+> You are given an array `prices` where `prices[i]` is the price of a given stock on the ith day.
+Find the maximum profit you can achieve.
+You may complete at most two transactions.

+_Solution: DP or State machine.
+For a detailed explanation, see [Solution](BestTimeToBuyAndSellStockIII.py)_

 ---
 - [x] 133.
 Clone Graph (Medium)